 Let’s say you’re applying for an entry-level engineering position that requires strong critical thinking skills.
 Your CV personal statement might look something like this:

-The main aim of writing a cover letter is to convince the employer that you are the best person for their specific opening.
+The main aim of writing a CV is to convince the employer that you are the best person for their specific opening.
 So highlight your relevant analytical skills in the body paragraphs and explain how they can benefit the employer:

 Your job description mentions the need for someone with strong research and communication skills.
 While employed at MediaTarget, I used social listening software and Google Analytics to measure the efficiency of client keywords and ad campaigns.
 As a senior social media specialist, I presented my findings to clients and recommended improvements to their social media strategies.
 For my clear and helpful guidance, I maintained a client satisfaction rate of over 90% throughout my four years in that position.